mbhs/mbmt/README.md

 # MBMT

 The Montgomery Blair Math Tournament is a math competition for middle school students in the Maryland area.
 This is the open source platform registration, logistics, and grading are hosted on.

 ## Setup

 To set up a development version of the site, clone the git repository and set up a virtual environment.
-Use Python 3, as Python 2 could not go out of style fast enough...
+Use Python 3, as that is the language this project is intended for.
+Also, make sure you're working on the current version branch through pull requests.
+Master reflects full releases and hot-fixes.

 ```
 $ git clone git@github.com:mbhs/mbmt.git